Here you can find information about past projects of Mifuko Trust.

 Mifuko Trust bought a hand-operated tile-pressing machine that forms tiles from local soil and a small amount of cement (less than 5% of the tile).
 The pressed tiles do not need to be fired before use, so in addition to not requiring electricity, the machine reduces the strain on the environment caused by burning.

 The machine is installed in the village of Kikima where Mifuko maintains its stock of raw materials for the artisans.
 A trained operator is available to make the tiles for local communities.
-The first tiles were used for our WASH and Grow! initiative, but can be used for many types of constructions.
+The first tiles were used for our Wash and Grow! initiative, but can be used for many types of constructions.

 The collection of rainwater and the promotion of sanitary development through the use of a dry toilet have benefited the whole community.
 The project was a valuable source of knowhow for local builders and strengthened the community by providing a common meeting place.
 This pilot project was designed to be easily replicated in other communities as it does not require expensive tools.
 The first shelter and dry toilet were built during the spring of 2017 and in 2020 a second dry toilet was built.
 Through discussions and research in communities it was evaluated that especially dry toilets are very beneficial for the communities.
-This work provided the baseline for the WASH and Grow! project.
+This work provided the baseline for the Wash and Grow! project.

-Learn more about our Mifuko Trust's work
+Read more about our Mifuko Trust's work